 HSE advises the APC approach for preventing skin disease at work.

 - Avoid direct contact with substances, products, and wet work.
 If it is possible, find a different material that is safer and remove the harmful substance from the work place.
+If not, ensure gloves are made available for workers to use.

 Following these steps can reduce the contact that staff members have with harmful substances and protect them from developing harmful skin conditions.